deenoe/countries_gdp-pop/README.md

 ### Drillthrough Details
 <img src="screenshots/countries-drillthrough.png" alt="Countries Drillthrough" width="550">

 ## Features

 ### Countries Overview Page:
-- **Table**: Country, 2020 population, GDP, population density, GDP trend (sparkline).
+- **Table**: Displays country data for 2020, including population, GDP, population density, and a sparkline showing GDP trends.
-- **Scatterplot**: X-axis: GDP, Y-axis: Temperature, Values: Years.
+- **Scatterplot**: Plots GDP on the X-axis, Temperature on the Y-axis, with values representing years.
-- **Regional Count**: Total countries by region.
+- **Regional Count**: Shows the total number of countries by region.

 ### Drillthrough Page:
-- Country-specific data:
+- **Country-Specific Data**:
-  - 2020 population, GDP, population density.
+  - 2020 population, GDP, and population density.
-  - Line & stacked column chart (GDP growth % and GDP by year).
+  - Line and stacked column chart showing GDP growth percentage and GDP over the years.
-  - Table: GDP growth %, GDP per capita, trend indicators (up/down).
+  - Table with GDP growth percentage, GDP per capita, and trend indicators (up/down).

 ### Metadata Page:
-- API sources used.
+- Lists the API sources used in the dashboard.
-- Metadata matrix with dataset attributes.
+- Includes a metadata matrix detailing dataset attributes.

 ### Navigation:
 - Buttons to switch between the Overview and Metadata pages.